aditya08/aditya08.github.io/content/_index.md

 ---
 ---

-<span style="color:#9C7C37;">I am currently looking for motivated Wake undergraduate and graduate students who are interested in research focusing on designing and implementing parallel algorithms for machine learning.
-If you would like to work with me, please email me (1) a copy of your CV/resume, (2) one-two lines about why you're interested in doing research, and (3) what you're hoping to work on and get out of the research project, to start the conversation.</span>
+<span style="color:#9C7C37;">I am always looking for motivated Wake Forest undergraduate and graduate students who want to pursue research in high performance computing, machine learning, numerical linear algebra, and numerical optimization.
+If you would like to work with me, please email me (1) a copy of your CV/resume, (2) one-two lines about your research interests, and (3) what you're hoping to get out of the research project.</span>

 ---
 ## Announcements